 You have several conditions you can check and trigger alerts for on your web page.
 From the Error conditions tab, you can set the page’s load time expectations, expected minimum page size, and set up content matching.

 Please refer to the knowledge base article Error conditions for more detail and see the following links for detail on each category of error conditions:

 Advanced HTTP settings

 With the basic HTTP monitor, you can expand the check by declaring a user agent, use basic authentication, and define HTTP Requests on the Advanced tab.

 Do you want to test your web page with specific browsers?
 Using the User Agent settings you can choose between 15 different commonly used browsers or you can create a custom agent.
 Please note that this only sends the chosen User Agent along with the request.
 As such, we do not actually monitor the site in a browser.
-If you want to monitor a single page in a real browser, please use a Real Browser Check or Full Page Check.
+If you want to monitor a single page in a real browser, please use a Full Page Check.

 If your page requires user authentication, you can provide a username and password to verify that your authentication processes work correctly.
 Learn how Uptrends uses encryption to keep your authentication information safe.

-Custom HTTP requests:
+Custom HTTP requests